 Recently, the Society of Illustrators elected George Herriman to its Hall of Fame.
 I was honored to be asked to write the essay that accompanied that award.
-I wanted to share one theme from that essay with this group.
-(As a bonus, I'm throwing in some rarely seen scans of Herriman's work to illustrate my point.
-These would not fit in the Society's Annual):
+I wanted to share a theme from that essay with this group.

 From this unlikely location, George Herriman’s eccentric masterpiece about the love triangle between a cat, a dog and a brick-throwing mouse gained the attention of an international audience of artists and intellectuals.
 By its tenth year, famed art critic Gilbert Seldes pronounced Herriman's strip, "the most amusing and fantastic and satisfactory work of art produced in America today."
 Other fans included Pablo Picasso, F. Scott Fitzgerald, Charlie Chaplin, H. L. Mencken and Woodrow Wilson.
 When Broadway starlet Carlotta Monterey left her husband to run off to Paris with Nobel prize winning playwright Eugene O’Neill, the only thing she insisted on taking was “my Krazy Kat clippings in a Chinese lacquer box.”